Adafruit Wave Shield for Arduino Kit - v1.1

 - Please note that the library is rather bulky, requiring 10K of flash and more than 1/2 K of RAM for buffering audio.
 It works fine using any ATmega328-based Arduino (Duemilanove, Uno or compatible).

-- This shield is not Mega or Leonardo compatible!
+- This shield is not Zero, Due, Mega or Leonardo compatible!
+(Only for use with '328-based Arduinos)

 More information, including design notes, schematics, library, examples, etc is at the Wave Shield webpage